erxnmedia/PySDE/README.md

 ##Note

-* Symbolic/Numberic SDE solvers depend on part of the Scitools module which had been extracted and incorporated with the library, which which it is not necessary to install scitools again.
+* Symbolic/Numberic SDE solvers depend on part of the Scitools module which had been extracted and incorporated with the library, which it is not necessary to install scitools again.

 * Schemes for simulating SDE’s with jumps adds, see demo.